Long Beach Marine Stadium: History

-Olympics
+Olympic and Paralympic Games

 Long Beach Marine Stadium hosted the rowing competition at the 1932 Summer Olympics, the first time Los Angeles hosted the Olympics.
-The venue will host rowing and canoe sprint during the 2028 Summer Olympics.
+The venue will host rowing and canoe sprint during the 2028 Summer Olympics and Paralympics, but will use a 1500m course instead of the standard 2000m Olympic length due to a bridge spanning the channel built in 1955.

 The stadium also hosted the United States rowing trials for the 1968 Summer Olympics that were held in Mexico City.